Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Discussion

 This study advances space weather forecasting by demonstrating the effectiveness of multi-task learning and deep neural architectures for predicting SEP events.
 Our approach integrates solar flares, CMEs, and SHARP magnetic field parameters, enabling the models to capture the complex interactions intrinsic to SEP generation.
 Evaluation against classical binary classifiers across multiple input feature sets demonstrates that the combination of flare and SHARP magnetic features yields superior predictive performance for SEP events in the next 24 hours.
 The findings indicate that models incorporating SHARP parameters, either alone or in combination with flare features, achieve the highest predictive skill, as reflected in F1 scores, POD, and skill scores (TSS and HSS).

+The comparative performance of the feature groups also offers physical insight into the precursor information leveraged by the models.
+Feature sets that include SHARP magnetic parameters consistently deliver the highest SEP prediction skill, indicating that, within the present framework, the magnetic configuration carries the most informative signal.
+Flare-related features further improve performance when combined with SHARP parameters, whereas CME-only inputs contribute less in the current setup, likely due to the limited temporal coverage of the CME catalog.
+Future work will incorporate additional CME databases, such as the CDAW catalog \cite{gopalswamy2025CDAW}, and will include a more detailed attribution analysis at the level of individual parameters.

+An important direction for future work is to extend the magnetic-feature input beyond the HMI era.
+One promising option is the merged SMARP-SHARP dataset developed by \citeA{kosovich2024TSSMARP}, which combines MDI- and HMI-based active-region magnetic parameters and extends the record back to 1996.
+Incorporating this dataset could increase the amount of training data available for SEP forecasting, improve coverage of solar cycle 23, and enable a broader multi-cycle evaluation of SEPNET.
+Adapting SEPNET to this longer magnetic record will require careful treatment of cross-instrument differences between the MDI and HMI eras.

-A common challenge across all scenarios is the inherent class imbalance: SEP events are rare relative to non-events, which limits POD and skill score performance.
-While the multi-task \texttt{SEPNET} models outperform classical machine learning methods and often match or exceed SoA empirical benchmarks, one limitation remains: the relatively high FAR.
-This reflects a tendency for models to overpredict, which, while increasing sensitivity, can reduce operational trust and lead to unnecessary caution.
-Addressing this issue will require exploring additional strategies to enhance specificity, such as integrating more diverse features and recalibrating against operational thresholds.
+A common challenge across all scenarios is the inherent class imbalance between SEP and non-SEP intervals, which limits POD and skill score performance.
+While the multi-task \texttt{SEPNET} models outperform classical machine learning methods and often match or exceed SoA empirical benchmarks, one remaining limitation is the relatively high FAR.
+This reflects a tendency for models to overpredict, despite an increased sensitivity, can reduce operational trust and lead to unnecessary caution.
+In particular, some intervals associated with strong flare eruptive activity may not ultimately produce SEP events detected at the observer \cite{Swalwell2017solar}, and a more detailed event-level analysis of these false-positive cases will be necessary to better understand and mitigate such errors.
 Future improvements will likely derive from further dataset extension, augmentation, and integration of additional solar wind and interplanetary environment features.
 More sophisticated neural architectures (e.g., meta-learning, ensemble methods) and robust augmentation techniques could also yield better generalization and reliability for operational deployment.